Temppus/Tmp/README.md

 2. Government uses those taxes to run the the state
 3. But what if government spends more than they receive from taxes ?
 4. They will borrow money of course !
 By [issuing bonds](https://www.statista.com/statistics/201881/holders-of-the-us-public-debt/)
-5. Government always increases keeps growing the debt + needs to pay back interest.
+5. Government is always in debt + needs to pay back interest.
 6. Central bank will come and “helps” those countries that needs more money by buying their bonds.
 Wait, but where central bank finds money for that ?
-They have money printer, so do not worry [there is infinity amount of cash at he federal reserve](https://x.com/patrickbetdavid/status/1635616070286573569).
+They have money printer, so do not worry [there is infinity amount of cash at the federal reserve](https://x.com/patrickbetdavid/status/1635616070286573569).

-What just happened ?
-Well you just used/injected money that you **never had** into the economy and use them to fund whatever government program.
+I am simplifying here.
+But concept stands.
+Government injected new borrowed money into the economy and used them to fund whatever excess government expenditure.

 ## Now what ?

 As you could see government loves to spend more money than they tax.
 But is there a really such a big problem ? **Well yes !** Do you remember the ever expanding government debt chart ?
-With such a huge debt, interest rate is ballooning up to the point that in first time in history, interest rate on borrowed money is now [so big](https://www.crfb.org/blogs/interest-costs-just-surpassed-defense-and-medicare) ****that exceeds expenditure of whole Military budget.
+With such a huge debt, interest rate is **ballooning up** to the point that in first time in history, interest rate on borrowed money is now [SO BIG](https://www.crfb.org/blogs/interest-costs-just-surpassed-defense-and-medicare) ****that exceeds expenditure of whole Military budget.

 ![image.png](image%201.png)

 ## Are governments broke ?

 When your second biggest expenditure is interest rate alone and it is projected to increase even more, technically “yes they are”.
 That debt + interest needs to be payed.
 But how can you pay for it when your country is still in deficit needs to borrow even more ?
+If this is not definition of broke than I do not know what is.

 Well central bank can always print money from thin air !
 But that leads to even **more inflation!** If this cycle does not break very soon than we are on path to debt spiral and “**hyper inflation**”.

 ![image.png](image%202.png)